MWGiel/Cybersecurity-notes/labs/Ethernaut/MagicNumer.md

 ### 1. EVM is a stack machine

 Every opcode pops its arguments from the top of the stack.
-That's why argument order matters — the value that needs to be on top must be pushed **last**.
+That's why argument order matters,  the value that needs to be on top must be pushed **last**.

 ### 2. Memory is a byte array